orbeon/orbeon-forms-doc/configuration/advanced/workflows.md

 ## About workflows

-Forms are often participate in a *workflow*, allowing collaboration between different users often having different tasks to perform depending on their role.
-In Orbeon Forms, workflows are implemented using a combination of the following capabilities:
+Forms often participate in *workflows*, allowing collaboration between different users often having different tasks to perform depending on their role.
+Workflows are implemented using a combination of Orbeon Forms' capabilities:

-- [Authentication](/form-runner/access-control/users.md) can be required to access certain forms.
+- You can require [authentication](/form-runner/access-control/users.md) for certain pages.
+This way, should users try to access those pages without being logged in, they will be redirected to a login page.
+You can also require users not only to be logged in but to have a specific role.
-- [Permissions](/form-runner/access-control/deployed-forms.md) can be defined, in Form Builder, to limit access to a given form.
+- In Form Builder, using the [Permissions dialog](/form-runner/access-control/deployed-forms.md), you can define what actions (such as filling out a new form, reading or updating data), can perform be performed by which users.
-- [Buttons on the form can be enabled or disabled](/configuration/properties/form-runner/form-runner-detail-page.md#hiding-and-disabling-buttons) depending on the role of the user viewing the form.
+- You can [enable or disable some of the buttons shown at the bottom of the form](/configuration/properties/form-runner/form-runner-detail-page.md#hiding-and-disabling-buttons), say depending on the role of the user viewing the form.
-- [Formulas](/form-builder/formulas.md) can be used to decide whether certain fields should be hidden or made read-only, for instance based on who the user is.
-The same can be done not just for fields, but for entire sections of the form.
+- In Form Builder, with [formulas](/form-builder/formulas.md), you can decide whether certain fields should be hidden or made read-only, for instance based on who the user is.
+You can do the same for entire sections of the form.

-As an example, in the following section we’ll explore how those features to implement a specific simple workflow.
+As an example, in the following section we’ll explore how to use some of those features to implement a specific simple workflow.

 ## Form filled by the public, reviewed by staff